PowerShell/Community-Blog/Posts/2021/03/ScriptingGuy.0006.readingbottomup.md

 So as you saw, `Get-Content` does not read backwards through a file.
 If you bring the file contents into an array, you can easily read it backwards.

 ## Tip of the Hat

 This article is based on an earlier Scripting Guys blog article at [Can I Read a Text file from the Bottom Up?](https://devblogs.microsoft.com/scripting/can-i-read-a-text-file-from-the-bottom-up/).
-Not sure who wrote the original article.
+I am not sure who wrote the original article.